 Moreover, a shoulder that has been immobilized due to surgery, fracture or other injury can lead to a frozen shoulder.

 Your doctor can perform a physical exam to diagnose a frozen shoulder.
 They will ask you to move your shoulder on your own, then they will move it for you to compare.
 The doctor will note how far your shoulder moves.
 A physical exam is sufficient to diagnose a frozen shoulder.
-However, the doctor can also ask you to do an X-ray, ultrasound, or MRI to rule out other conditions like arthritis.

 If you are experiencing any symptoms of a frozen shoulder, then it is best to consult your doctor for a proper diagnosis.

 To treat frozen shoulder pain, over-the-counter anti-inflammatory medication like aspirin or ibuprofen can help.
 If you experience extreme pain, then the doctor may prescribe stronger medication.

 If your symptoms are intense or do not improve over time, then your doctor can recommend the following treatments:

 A corticosteroid injection in your shoulder joint to reduce pain and improve mobility.